Facebook separates Workplace from its main site

-After the social network's recent security breach was disclosed, Codorniou worked quickly to personally inform Workplace's customers that steps were being taken to further separate the enterprise-focused service from its consumer offering.

-Facebook is planning to give Workplace its own domain separate from the main site to boost its branding and build customer trust.
+Facebook is planning to give Workplace its own domain separate from the main site following concerns over security.

 The new domain, Workplace.com, is currently live as a marketing site for the service though it is expected to become Workplace by Facebook's landing page at some point in 2019.